The 6 Best WordPress Contact Form Plugins

 Contact forms are subject to a high rate of spam from bots built for that purpose alone.
 As these spambots become more sophisticated, developers come up with more advanced ways to block or trap them.
 These methods, known as CAPTCHAs, are built into most contact form plugins and can be turned on with a simple click of the mouse.

 Contact forms that are native to a theme or hand-coded are less likely to be defensible against spam, and taking the time and effort to properly integrate a captcha is much less efficient than just using a plugin.
 Besides, the contact form plugins on this list are lightweight and well coded, so they probably won’t slow your website down much, if at all.
+To take a deeper look at reasons for using a contact form, read up on 4 Great Reasons to Use a Contact Form.

 Bonus Options For Creating Contact Forms